 The North American Wetlands Conservation Act (NAWCA) Small Grants Program

 The North American Wetlands Conservation Act provides matching funds to restore and/or preserve wetlands for the purpose of protecting migratory bird populations.
 The U.S. Small Grants program is for smaller scale wetland conservation projects that may not be competitive in the U.S. Standard grants program because of their size.
 In the past 20 years, 750 projects have been supported with over $43.2 million through the small grants program.
 Eligibility includes local governments, Native American Tribes, nonprofits and others.
-Apply for the Small Grants Program by November 3, 2016.
-You can also check back for the 2017 deadline for the standard grant program if you have a larger project.
+Apply for the Small Grants Program by October 19, 2017.
+You can also check back for the next deadline for the standard grant program if you have a larger project.

 Five Star and Urban Waters Restoration Grant Program

 This publicly-privately funded program encourages local government, conservationists, nonprofits, students and other stakeholders to protect natural resources including wetlands through environmental education,training and capacity building.
 Awards are between $10,000 - $40,000.
-The resource page from the EPA has links to more information about wetlands conservation, grant writing, past winners and who to contact for questions.
-Last year the deadline to apply was February 3, 2016.
-Bookmark to check for the 2017 deadline.
+Although the current application period has closed, the resource page from the EPA has links to more information about wetlands conservation, grant writing, past winners and whom to contact for questions.

 The Clean Water State Revolving Fund (CWSRF)In 1987, the Clean Water State Revolving Fund (CSWRF) was created to fund projects that improve water quality.
 Each state has its own revolving fund to provide low interest loans for all types of water quality related projects.
 Wetland preservation and restoration programs often qualify under the CWSRF.
 Check with your state for specific eligibility requirements.